3PL Pick and Pack Explained: Process, Prices, and How to Pick the Right Partner

 Flexibility to handle seasonal spikes without hiring temporary staff

-Access to negotiated shipping rates that can be 15-35% lower than retail rates
+Access to negotiated shipping rates that can be 15 to 35% lower than retail rates

-Freedom to focus on product development and marketing instead of operations
+Freedom to focus on product development and marketing instead of warehouse operations

-Geographic distribution to reduce shipping times and costs
+Geographic distribution to reduce shipping times and costs, especially with a multi-location fulfillment network

 Scalability to grow without operational constraints